 10. There are no dumb questions

 While on trail, your trip leaders are there to listen to your questions and concerns.
-They will work their hardest to make sure you have a great trip.
-If you have questions about food, gear, trip details, or anything else before you arrive, email Lucas, Clair, and Gabe at the Orientation Office at or call (715) 682-1846.
+They will work their hardest to make sure you have a great experience.
+If you have questions about food, gear, trip details, or anything else before you arrive, email Outdoor Pursuits, which coordinates OO.

 Now pack your bags, lace up your shoes, and let’s hit the trail!